amartincolby/Rust-Quick-Guide/README.md

             console.log(message);
         }

     In the above JavaScript code, a function can be used before its declaration.
-But this code will fail because the `displayMessage` call is relying on `message`, which is declared after the call.
-If Rust tried to allow the usage of function pointers with outside values, the function would not be able to know where to find this value.
+But this code will fail because the `displayMessage` call is relying on `message`, which is declared _after_ the call.
+If Rust tried to allow the usage of functions with outside values, the function would not be able to know where to find this value.
 Thus, Rust simply prevents this.

-    There are many uses for this pattern, though, and Rust */
+    There are many uses for this pattern, though, and Rust allows it through the use of the aforementioned anonymous functions.
+Unlike JavaScript, where a function is only a closure if it encloses external values, Rust simply calls all anonymous functionS "closures" as a way to differentiate them from normal functions. */

+    let food = "cookies";

+    let closure = |x: i32| {
+        format!("You have {x} {food}")
+    };

+    /* Because closures are bound by let declarations, they are part of the dynamic environment along with the let values.
+As such, they can "see" each other.

+    But that's not the whole story!
+Just as let values and closures are part of the dynamic environment, you may have wondered if functions can enclose other entities from the static environment, and you are 100% correct.
+Both the below static value and constant value exist in the same realm as the function, so the function can indeed "enclose" them. */

     const OUTER_CONST: i32 = 42;

-    let test1 = |x: i32| x * 2;
-    let test1 = |x: i32| x * 2;

-    /* You will often see syntax like the above in Rust code.
-If coming from TypeScript or JavaScript, it is semantically similar to:

-    let test1 = (x : number) => x * 2;

-     */
+    static OUTER_STATIC: &str = "cookies";

+    fn function_enclosure() -> String {
+        format!("You have {OUTER_CONST} {OUTER_STATIC}")
+    }

     /*** Unit ***/